-Our lead MBT candidate for the potential treatment of NASH and obesity is CB4211, a novel optimized analog of the MOTS-c MDP.
-In July 2018, we announced the initiation of a Phase 1a/1b clinical study of CB4211.
-The double-blind, placebo-controlled clinical study, which has been temporarily suspended, as described below, is designed to initially assess the safety, tolerability, and pharmacokinetics of CB4211 following single and multiple-ascending doses in healthy subjects.
-The final Phase 1b stage of the study, which has not yet started, is designed to assess the safety, tolerability, and activity of CB4211 in obese subjects with non-alcoholic fatty liver diseases (NAFLD).
+Clinical Program: Our clinical candidate, CB4211, is a potential treatment of NASH and obesity.
+It is a novel refined analog of the MOTS-c MDP.
+In July 2018, we initiated a Phase 1a/1b clinical study of CB4211.
+In November 2019, the double-blind, placebo-controlled Phase 1a stage was completed, with the drug being well tolerated.
+The study was designed to initially assess the safety, tolerability, and pharmacokinetics of CB4211 following single and multiple-ascending doses in healthy subjects.
+In November 2019, we initiated recruitment for the Phase 1b stage which is designed to assess the safety, tolerability, and activity of CB4211 in obese subjects with non-alcoholic fatty liver disease (NAFLD).
 Assessments will include changes in liver fat assessed by MRI-PDFF, body weight, and biomarkers relevant to NASH and obesity.